Healthy String of Hearts (Ceropegia woodii) in bright indirect, also known as String of Hearts

 ⚠️Toxicity and Safety

 String of Hearts is considered Toxic for pets and Mildly Toxic for humans.
-That means placement matters just as much as care, especially if curious pets or children can reach leaves, blooms, bulbs, or corms.
-Wear gloves if you are sensitive to sap or handling plant material regularly, and wash hands after pruning or dividing.
-If accidental ingestion happens or irritation develops, contact a vet or medical professional promptly and bring the plant name with you.
+That means String of Hearts placement matters just as much as care, especially if curious pets or children can reach leaves, blooms, bulbs, or corms.
+Wear gloves if you are sensitive to sap or handling String of Hearts regularly, and wash hands after pruning or dividing.
+If accidental ingestion of String of Hearts happens or irritation develops, contact a vet or medical professional promptly and bring the plant name with you.

 String of Hearts Display and Growth Habit

-String of Hearts has a medium growth habit and typically reaches about 200 cm tall and 30 cm wide.
-String of Hearts typically grows with a hanging habit.
-Use this to plan support, spacing, and overall display.
-Flowering usually happens in Summer, often with Purple blooms, so this is the period when good light and timely feeding are most rewarding.
-Dormancy is a normal part of the plant's cycle: Winter.
-The key is to treat that slowdown as rest, not as a sign that the plant needs more water or fertilizer.
-Once you understand this rhythm, it becomes much easier to tell the difference between a true problem and a healthy seasonal change.
+String of Hearts has a medium growth habit and typically reaches about 200 cm (6.6 ft) tall and 30 cm (11.8 in) wide.
+In practice, expect a hanging form once conditions stay consistent.
+Plan String of Hearts support and spacing around that natural form.
+String of Hearts flowering usually happens in Summer, often with Purple blooms, so this is the period when good light and timely feeding are most rewarding.
+Dormancy is a normal part of String of Hearts's cycle: Winter.
+The key is to treat that slowdown as rest, not as a sign that String of Hearts needs more water or fertilizer.
+Once you understand String of Hearts's rhythm, it becomes much easier to tell the difference between a true problem and a healthy seasonal change.

 ✨ Want to remember the basics faster?